awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-cli.md

 + The digest and log files must not have been moved from the original Amazon S3 location where CloudTrail delivered them\.

 **Note**
 Log files that have been downloaded to local disk cannot be validated with the AWS CLI\.
-For guidance on creating your own tools for validation, see [Custom Implementations of CloudTrail Log File Integrity Validation ](cloudtrail-log-file-custom-validation.md)\.
+For guidance on creating your own tools for validation, see [Custom implementations of CloudTrail log file integrity validation](cloudtrail-log-file-custom-validation.md)\.

 ## validate\-logs<a name="cloudtrail-log-file-validation-cli-validate-logs"></a>